An online Medical Assistant Associate’s degree can give you a competitive edge for medical assistant positions.

-Keiser University, a for-profit university based in Fort Lauderdale, has campuses throughout the state of Florida.
+Keiser University, a not-for-profit university based in Fort Lauderdale, has campuses throughout the state of Florida.

 Keiser University’s online division—known as “eCampusonline”—offers online degrees in business, criminal justice, health studies, information technology, legal studies, education, psychology, and political science.
 Students attend only one class at a time.
 The classes take four weeks to complete.

 The online Medical Assistant Associate’s degree program provides students with opportunities to train under doctors and learn important skills, such as taking vital signs, assisting in surgeries, taking patient assessments, processing insurance and billing, and maintaining patient records.

 The program prepares students for jobs in physician’s office, clinics, and other medical settings.

 The online Associate degree in Medical Assistant program focuses on clinical duties and administrative tasks, preparing students for career opportunities and credential exams.

 San Joaquin Valley College (SJVC), a for-profit junior college established in 1977, has several campuses throughout the San Joaquin Valley and elsewhere in Southern California.

 San Joaquin Valley College specializes in associate’s degrees and continuing education in the fields of health, business, and technology.
 Students can complete many of the degrees in just 14 months.

 The online Associate in Clinical and Administrative Medical Assistant (CAMA) program provides students with both front-office and back-office skills.
 The program focuses on a wide range of skills, including patient care, office procedures, laboratory practices, medical administration, medical history assessment, vitals, accounting, bookkeeping, and billing.